 Further, we strongly encourage you create and maintain a professional LinkedIn profile.
 The introductory video below will help get you started, even as a college student.

 Resumes are your first impression with future employers.
 The latest statistics show that employers look at resumes for about 10 seconds, so it's important to make certain they're flawless.
 To get you the basics, check out the handout or the videos below.
 They include general tips and some sample resumes.
-You can also view tips, a rubric and examples in the Career Document Library and the Job Search Kit sections on CCN, as well as use the Resume Builder tool to create and save resumes.

 Once you have a basic resume, feel free to call and schedule an appointment with a career coach today!
 We're happy to help you make your resume as unique as you are.

 StrengthsQuest™ is Gallup’s strengths development and engagement program for students and educators.
 This assessment, based on the concept of intentionally developing your strengths rather than your weaknesses, identifies students’ top five strengths from a list of 34 talents.
 Grounded in Positive Psychology, the assessment is utilized as a way for students to better understand the way in which they most naturally think, behave, and feel.
 This site will help you explore your top five strengths while providing ideas on how you can leverage your strengths to overcome challenges and reach your own personal, academic, and professional potential.